Glycogenin: Discovery

 Glycogenin was discovered in 1984 by Dr. William J. Whelan, a fellow of the Royal Society of London and former professor of Biochemistry at the University of Miami.

 Function

 The main enzyme involved in glycogen polymerisation, glycogen synthase in the liver and in the muscle glycogen synthesis is initiated by UDP-Glucose, can only add to an existing chain of at least 3 glucose residues.
 Glycogenin acts as the primer, to which further glucose monomers may be added.
 It achieves this by catalyzing the addition of glucose to itself (autocatalysis) by first binding glucose from UDP-glucose to the hydroxyl group of Tyr-194.
 Seven more glucoses can be added, each derived from UDP-glucose, by glycogenin's glucosyltransferase activity.
 Once sufficient residues have been added, glycogen synthase takes over extending the chain.
 Glycogenin remains covalently attached to the reducing end of the glycogen molecule.

 Evidence accumulates that a priming protein may be a fundamental property of polysaccharide synthesis in general; the molecular details of mammalian glycogen biogenesis may serve as a useful model for other systems.

+Glycogenin is able to use the other two pyrimidine nucleotides as well, namely CDP-glucose and TDP-glucose, in addition to its native substrate, UDP-glucose.